Skip to content

 Starting With the End in Mind

-Most freelancers set rates based on what they think the market will bear, not on what they actually need to earn.
-This calculator reverses the equation: start with your desired annual take-home income and work backwards through taxes, expenses, holidays, and billable days to find your required day rate.
+Many freelancers set rates based on what they think the market will bear, not on what they actually need to earn.
+This calculator reverses the equation: start with a desired annual take-home income and work backwards through taxes, expenses, holidays, and billable days to find the required day rate.

 The Billable Days Reality Check